Medical Malpractice

 Elements of a Medical Malpractice Case

-To file a medical malpractice lawsuit, the plaintiff must prove by a preponderance of the evidence (meaning, more likely than not) that the health care provider breached a duty owed to the plaintiff, causing the injury and damages to plaintiff.
-Specifically, the plaintiff must show the following:
+To file a lawsuit, your medical malpractice attorney must prove by a preponderance of the evidence (meaning, more likely than not) that the health care provider breached a duty owed to the plaintiff, causing the injury and damages to plaintiff.
+Specifically, your medical malpractice lawyer must show the following:

 - The health care provider owed the plaintiff a duty.
 This duty arises when the plaintiff enlists services, care or treatment from provider